"Mogami safflower" certified as a Japanese heritage and Japanese agricultural heritage [Yamagata Prefecture]

 Yamadera, which encouraged safflower cultivation as a local industry

-Along with the Yamagata clan, Risshokuji Temple also encouraged the cultivation of safflower to support the lives of its many followers and surrounding people.
+Together with the Yamagata Domain, Tateishiji also encouraged the cultivation of safflowers to support the lives of many followers and surrounding people.
 It is said that in the late Edo period, the Mogami area accounted for about half of the national production.
-Moreover, the quality of the red produced from safflower was so high that the price soared, and it was said to be ``100 times more expensive than rice and 10 times more expensive than gold.''
+Moreover, the quality of the red produced from safflower was amazing, so prices rose, and it was so expensive that it was said to be "100 times the rice and ten times the gold."

 Omi merchants, merchants in Yamagata who were involved in them, and even farmers who extracted beni from safflower made a lot of money, and the ``safflower bubble'' continued until the end of the Edo period.